Country Club Village 6

 No analysis available

 Strong, repeated evidence supports in-unit laundry at Country Club Village 6.
-Across multiple listings, agents explicitly mention 'washer/dryer in the unit,' 'equipped with washer/dryer,' and 'stack washer/dryer in the unit,' confirming the feature from both historical MLS inclusions and current remarks.
-This appears to be consistent across many listings rather than a one-off copy-paste error.
+Across the provided listings, numerous agents explicitly mention 'washer/dryer in the unit,' 'full-size washer and dryer,' 'new washer/dryer,' and 'stack washer/dryer,' which is consistent with the historical MLS data showing washer/dryer in inclusions for all recent listings.
+This appears to be a well-established building feature rather than a copy-paste error.

 No analysis available

-I searched the public remarks for any indication of community laundry on every floor, such as 'laundry on each floor' or 'floor-by-floor laundry,' and found nothing.
-The remarks instead mention in-unit washer/dryer in multiple listings, which does not confirm common-area laundry on each floor.
+I searched the remarks for any indication that laundry facilities are located on each floor, such as 'laundry on every floor' or similar wording, and found none.
+The listings instead mention in-unit washer/dryer in multiple places, which does not support community laundry.

 No analysis available